 Prizes in the UK are paid out in GBP (£), whereas in other participating countries prizes are paid out in Euro (€), with the exception of Switzerland, which pays out prizes in Swiss Francs (CHF).

-In the UK, each EuroMillions ticket includes a free entry into the UK Millionaire Maker draw.
+In the UK, each EuroMillions ticket includes automatic entry into the UK Millionaire Maker draw at no extra cost.
 Other participating countries offer their own supplementary games, but these may be optional and may carry an additional cost.